 QD’S PERSONAL FAVORITE ALBUM

-DAYTONA was nothing short of amazing.
+DAYTONA was nothing short of amazing!
 I feel like it gave off this cinematic feel from start to finish, while also featuring everything from serious punchlines to Drake disses (Who doesn’t enjoy those two things in a song).
-It was short enough to leave you wanting more, but long enough to make you realize both Kanye and Pusha-T’s greatness.
+The album was short enough to leave you wanting more but long enough to make you realize both Kanye and Pusha-T’s greatness.
 For this particular reason, I played this album over and over and over again this year!

 QD’S PERSONAL FAVORITE SONG